Determinants of Mahler measures and special values of $L$-functions: Closing remarks

 In a forthcoming paper \cite{BLW}, Brunault, Liu, and Wang introduce an algorithm based on Rogers-Zudilin method in order to prove certain Mahler measure identities for curves in the family $R_t=0$ defined over number fields.
 In particular, they give explicit expressions of $\m_1,\m_2,$ and $\m_3$ in terms of linear combinations of $\frac{1}{\pi^2}L(f_\texttt{28ea1},2)$, $\frac{1}{\pi^2}L(\bar{f}_\texttt{28ea1},2)$ and $\frac{1}{\pi^2}L(f_\texttt{196ab1},2)$.
 By using their result and \eqref{eq:Lcubic}, one can deduce easily that

-Note that the curves $E_{t_i}$ have no CM, but they are isogenous to each other over $K$; i.e., they are $\Q$-curves, and the second equality in \eqref{eq:3x3det} follows from the functional equation \eqref{E:FE} for elliptic curves over totally real cubic fields, whose modularity has recently been proven \cite{DNS20}.
-Furthermore, under certain assumptions, $L$-functions of $\QQ$-curves are known to be strongly modular \cite{GQ14}.
+Note that the curves $E_{t_i}$ have no CM, but they are isogenous to each other over $K$; i.e., they are $\Q$-curves, and the second equality in \eqref{eq:3x3det} follows from the functional equation \eqref{E:FE} for elliptic curves over totally real fields, thanks to Taylor's potential modularity theorem \cite{Taylor02}.
+Furthermore, under certain assumptions, $\QQ$-curves are known to be strongly modular \cite[Theorem~5.3]{GQ14}.
 Together with this fact, the existence of \eqref{eq:3x3det} suggests that the results in this paper could be extended beyond the CM case, although more sophisticated techniques will be required when computing Mahler measures of non-CM curves.
+In particular, for the quadratic case, we formulate the following conjecture based on our numerical experiments. \begin{conjecture} Let $K$ be a real quadratic field and $t\in K\backslash\mathbb{Q}$.
+If $\mathcal{F}_t$ (resp. $\mathcal{C}_t$) is a $\mathbb{Q}$-curve which is $K$-isogenous to $\mathcal{F}_{t^\sigma}$ (resp. $\mathcal{C}_{t^\sigma}$), where $\Gal(\Q(t)/\Q)=\langle \sigma \rangle$, then there exist $a,b\in \Z\setminus\{0\},a>0$ and $r,s\in \Q$ such that \eqref{2x2Gamma04} (resp. \eqref{2x2Gamma03}) holds. \end{conjecture} We collect the relevant data in Conjecture~\ref{conj:non-CM} for non-CM curves over $K=\mathbb{Q}(\sqrt{d})$ with $2\le d\le 17$ in Table~\ref{conj_for_non-CM_Q-curves}.
+These curves are initially classified using $j$-invariants of $\mathbb{Q}$-curves over quadratic fields stored in the LMFDB.
+Then we use $\textsc{SageMath}$ to filter out those which are not $K$-isogenous to their Galois conjugates.